The Dragonfly Home’s philosophy of service provision is made up of the following Core Program values:

 Prioritizes learning from survivors.
 Recognizes that survivors are the experts about the experience of human trafficking.
 Emphasizes the practice of adjusting services to reflect the what a trauma informed approach actually looks like for those recovering from trafficking, rather than assuming that traditional or past practices are best.

 Emphasizes a warm, welcoming home environment.
 Seeks to establish a non-clinical atmosphere in which healing takes place.
 Promotes a trauma-informed sense of home as normal and safe, sometimes for the first time in a human trafficking survivor’s life.

 Places emphasis on providing a safe and secure place, as well as safe people, for survivors to receive services.
 This includes physical, psychological, and emotional safety.
 Recognizes the need for physical protection of many human trafficking survivors from perpetrators who may still intend to cause harm.
 Prioritizes taking steps to avoid re-traumatization.

-Provides services on a completely voluntary basis.
-Recognizes that individuals participating in programming will make decisions about every aspect of their service plan, set their own goals; determine the course of their future, and freely choose how they want to move forward every step of the way.
+Provides services that are accessed on a completely voluntary basis.
+Recognizes that individuals participating in programming will make decisions about every aspect of their service plan, set their own goals, determine the course of their future, and freely choose how they want to move forward every step of the way.